-ERCOT will post to the Market Information System by 1000 each Business Day, backcast profiles for the previous day and forecasted Load Profiles for the three (3) following days for each Load Profile Type and Weather Zone.

-No data will be provided that will allow identification of individual Customers.
+ERCOT will post to the Market Information System by 1000 each Business Day and forecasted Load Profiles for the three (3) following days for each Load Profile Type and Weather Zone.
+Backcast profiles for each Load Profile Type and Weather Zone will be available by 1000 of the second business day following the backcast day.No data will be provided that will allow identification of individual Customers.

 Assignment of Load Profile Types and Weather Zones